H

 Size And Weight

 The size of the husky will depend on which of the breeds you want to learn about.
-The male Siberian husky, for example, reaches a size of 21-23.5 inches, weighing about 45-60 lbs.
-Females tend to be smaller in size at 20-22 inches and 35-50 lbs.
+The male Siberian husky, for example, reaches a size of 21 to 23.5 inches, weighing about 45 to 60 lbs.
+Females tend to be smaller, at 20 to 22 inches and 35 to 50 lbs.
 Their coat colors tend to be white, black, and gray.

 Common Health Issues

-One of the main issues that the Siberian husky faces are eye problems.
+One of the main issues that the Siberian husky faces is eye problems.
 Cataracts, corneal dystrophy, and even progressive retinal atrophy are all common issues that they may face.
-Most of the time, you can tell if they are prone to the condition as a result of their genetics.
+Most of the time, you can determine if they are prone to these conditions based on their genetics.
 If you know the breeder of your puppy, it is best to learn as much as possible about the parents.

 Another common risk for huskies is hip and elbow dysplasia.
 This condition causes the joints to be malformed, which can make simple acts like walking or even resting painful.
-With a lifespan of up to 15 years, always bring concerns for their body to their veterinarian.
+With a lifespan of up to 15 years, you should always bring any health concerns to your veterinarian

 Overall, huskies are fairly healthy animals.
 Still, the common health issues that huskies face include: